Lupita NAJACO Ceramic Doll Figurine Mexico Folk Art Back Cage Parrots New Blue

 - The parrots move when the Lupita is moved,

-- The skirt is painted a lovely New Blue with a large two colorful parrots on the apron.
+- The skirt is painted a lovely New Blue with two colorful birds on the apron.

 - This doll has a coiled braid around her head along with with flowers.